mongodb/specifications/source/crud/bulk-write.md

 ##### Individual write errors

 Failures of individual write operations are reported in the cursor of results returned from the server.
-Drivers MUST iterate the this cursor fully and record all errors in the `writeErrors` map.
+Drivers MUST iterate the this cursor fully and record all errors in the `writeErrors` map in `BulkWriteException`.
 If an individual write error is encountered during an ordered bulk write, drivers MUST record the error in `writeErrors` and immediately throw a `BulkWriteException`.
 Otherwise, drivers MUST continue iterating the cursor and execute any further `bulkWrite` batches.

 ### Command Batching

 Drivers MUST accept an arbitrary number of operations as input to the `Client.bulkWrite` method.
-Because the server imposes restrictions on the size of write operations, this means that a single call to `Client.bulkWrite` may require multiple `bulkWrite` commands to be sent to the server.
+Because the server imposes restrictions on the size of write operations, this means that a single call to `MongoClient.bulkWrite` may require multiple `bulkWrite` commands to be sent to the server.
 Drivers MUST split bulk writes into separate commands when the user's list of operations exceeds one of these maximums: `maxWriteBatchSize`, `maxBsonObjectSize`, or `maxMessageSizeBytes`.
 Each of these values can be retrieved from the selected server's `hello` command response.

 #### Number of Writes